Why visit? > 3 Days > 1 Week > Sights & Activities > Day trips > Beaches > Alfama > Belem > Baixa > Expo Park > Site Map

 The ferry services of Lisbon that cross the Tejo River are an integral component of the capital’s public transport network.
 The ferry routes provide an inexpensive means of travel from the commuter districts south of Lisbon, avoiding the bottle neck of the Ponte Abril suspension bridge.

 For visitors to Lisbon, the ferries provide a shoreline perspective of the city and make for an enjoyable alternative tourist activity.
-This article will provide a tourist guide to Lisbon’s ferries, including an overview of the major routes, fares and excursions from the southern side of the Tejo estuary.
+This article will provide a tourist guide to Lisbon’s ferries, including an overview of the major routes, fares and links to timetables.

 Lisbon Ferry Routes